 Contextual Safeguarding is an approach which responds to children and young people’s experiences of harm wherever they are.

-In practice, for those working in education this means reporting all information relating to the safety and wellbeing of students regardless of whether it links directly to school or not.
+In practice, for those working at Releasing Potential this means reporting all information relating to the safety and wellbeing of students regardless of whether it links directly to school or not.

-There should be multiple processes for reporting concerns that allow staff to contribute to an overall picture of a child’s wellbeing in context.
+There are multiple processes for reporting concerns that allow staff to contribute to an overall picture of a child’s wellbeing in context.
+Remember – it is better to over-report a concern which you are not sure is a safeguarding issue, than under-report something that could be a missing piece of a puzzle.

 - Reporting of concerns through a digital system